EricABradshaw/SeniorCapstone_Team8/README.md

 ### Activate the virtual environment

-On Windows using Bash:
+If you are on Windows using Bash:
 ```
 py -3 -m venv .venv
 . .venv/Scripts/activate
 ```

-On Linux using Bash or equivalent:
+If you are on Linux using Bash or equivalent:
 ```
 python3 -m venv .venv
 source ./.venv/bin/activate
 ```

-On Windows using PowerShell or Command Prompt:
+If you are on Windows using PowerShell or Command Prompt:
 ```
 py -3 -m venv .venv
 .venv\Scripts\activate